alsace-research/era5_pipeline/README.md

 1. Better optimization from GCS to read into Dask & Xarray (lazy loading at scale).
 1. Flesh out more robust testing - simple tests were chosen.
 2. Full adaption of configuration for Cloud usage / HPC
-3. General clean-up of docs used to communicate to the masses (or a sall team)
+3. General clean-up of docs used to communicate to the masses (or a small team)

 ## The Appreciation